chinmoy12c/autopsy/DOCUMENTATION.md

 ## Adding additional commands

-If a new command is added to `clientlessGdb.py`, it is simple to add the command to Autopsy as well.
+Important: If a new command is added to `clientlessGdb.py`, it is simple to add the command to Autopsy as well.
 Add the command name to `commands` in `autopsy.js` (note that `commands` must be in alphabetical order), and if the command has options, add it to `options` as well, with special characters escaped.